PRESERVATION KENTUCKY PROGRAMS

 Kentucky's Most Endangered List is an biennial listing of historic or prehistoric places endangered due to neglect, potential for demolition, and/or a lack of understanding of their cultural and historic value.
 The list is intended to provide property owners of endangered sites with technical preservation assistance.
 It is also meant to educate all Kentuckians about similar threats and provide case studies regarding how these threats might be dealt with effectively.

-The Kentucky State Historic Preservation Conference is a biennial educational event co-sponsored with the Kentucky Heritage Council.
+The Kentucky Preservation Series is a biennial educational event co-sponsored with the Kentucky Heritage Council.
 Preservation Kentucky has been a partner in this effort since 2000.
 In 1986, the Kentucky Heritage Council held the first statewide conference to focus attention on historic preservation efforts throughout Kentucky and to provide technical assistance and training to local organizations and community leaders.
 Since that time, the conference has taken place in various communities across Kentucky, including Louisville, Lexington, Bowling Green, Frankfort, Bardstown, Danville, and Covington.
 Historic places in each of these locations have served as the meeting backdrop to highlight successes and issues in preservation as well as provide a venue for Kentuckians to learn from guest speakers and presenters from other states and countries.

 In 2010, Preservation Kentucky and the Kentucky Heritage Council sponsored the first state historic preservation conference in Frankfort, and the first state conference in partnership with the International Preservation Trades Network.
 As the state's historic preservation nonprofit, Preservation Kentucky understands the vital importance of a meeting combining the preservation trades with folks who lobby, educate, and invest to preserve our communities' important heritage.
 These two groups cannot accomplish the lofty goal of preservation without each others' skills and commitment to the built environment.
 The breadth of these dual conferences made for a greater learning experience for all!

 As of 2014, PK is partnering with the Kentucky Heritage Council on a rework of the state historic preservation conference.
 Rather than hold one conference in the Fall every two years, PK and the KHC will conduct a series of trainings quarterly—open to the public and available in all regions of the state.
-More details will be shared about this new approach in January 2014.